pransingh6677/node-trail-for-multibranching/README.md

 ## About Keystone

-[KeystoneJS](http://v4.keystonejs.com) is a powerful Node.js content management system and web app framework built on the [Express](https://expressjs.com/) web framework and [Mongoose ODM](http://mongoosejs.com).
+[KeystoneJS](http://v4.keystonejs.com) is a powerful Node.js content management system. and web app framework built on the [Express](https://expressjs.com/) web framework and [Mongoose ODM](http://mongoosejs.com).
 Keystone makes it easy to create sophisticated web sites and apps, and comes with a beautiful auto-generated Admin UI.

 Check out our [demo site](http://demo.keystonejs.com) to see it in action.